CU-Assignments/ap-experiment-3-shubhamchd/README.md

    Reverses the portion of the list between two given positions (`left` and `right`).

 5. **Detect Cycle in a Linked List**
-   Detects whether a linked list contains a cycle using Floyd’s Cycle-Finding algorithm.
+   Detects whether a linked list contains a cycle.

 6. **Remove Duplicates from Sorted List**
    Removes duplicate values from a sorted linked list.